 Pursuant to a Restated Contractual Advisory Fee Waiver Agreement effective as of January 1, 2006, for one year and renewable annually for additional one-year terms thereafter (the "Fee Waiver Agreement"), the Advisor has agreed to waive a portion of its advisory fees for each Fund to reflect reductions in the Sub-Advisors' fees.
 Reductions in Sub-Advisors' fees can occur due to changes in Sub-Advisors, the negotiation of different Sub-Advisor fee schedules, the reallocation of assets among Sub-Advisors or for other reasons.
 The Board may terminate the Fee Waiver Agreement upon 60 days' notice to the Advisor, and the Advisor has reserved the right to decline renewal by written notice to the Trust at least 30 days before the Fee Waiver Agreement's annual expiration date.
-The current term of the Fee Waiver Agreement expires on April 30, 2025.
+The current term of the Fee Waiver Agreement expires on April 30, 2026.
 The Advisor's intent in making such waivers is to pass through to the shareholders the benefits of reductions in the fees the Advisor is required to pay to the Sub-Advisors.

-The Advisor has contractually agreed, through April 30, 2025, to waive a portion of its advisory fees so that after paying all of the sub-advisory fees, the net advisory fee as a percentage of the Global Select Fund's daily net assets retained by the Advisor is 0.40% on the first \$750 million of the Global Select Fund's assets and 0.30% for assets over \$750 million; for the International Fund, the Advisor has agreed to waive a portion of its advisory fees so that after paying all of the sub-advisory fees, the net advisory fee as a percentage of the International Fund's daily net assets retained by the Advisor is 0.40% on the first \$1 billion of the International Fund's assets and 0.30% for assets over \$1 billion; for the Alternative Strategies Fund, the Advisor has agreed to waive a portion of its advisory fees so that after paying all of the sub-advisory fees, the net advisory fee as a percentage of the Alternative Strategies Fund's daily net assets retained by the Advisor is 0.50% on the first \$2 billion of the Alternative Strategies Fund's assets, 0.40% of the next \$1 billion of the Alternative Strategies Fund's assets, 0.35% of the next \$1 billion of the Alternative Strategies Fund's assets and 0.30% on assets over \$4 billion; and for the High Income Fund, the Advisor has agreed to waive a portion of its advisory fees so that after paying all of the sub-advisory fees, the net advisory fee as a percentage of the High Income Fund's daily net assets retained by the Advisor is 0.40% on the first \$1 billion of assets, 0.375% on the next \$1 billion of assets, 0.35% on the next \$1 billion of assets, 0.325% on the next \$1 billion of assets and 0.30% on assets in excess of \$4 billion.
-This agreement may be terminated at any time by the Board of Trustees upon sixty (60) days' written notice to the Advisor, and the Advisor may decline to renew this agreement at its expiration on April 30, 2024 by written notice to the Trust at least thirty (30) days before the agreement's annual expiration date.
+The Advisor has contractually agreed, through April 30, 2026, to waive a portion of its advisory fees so that after paying all of the sub-advisory fees, the net advisory fee as a percentage of the Global Select Fund's daily net assets retained by the Advisor is 0.40% on the first \$750 million of the Global Select Fund's assets and 0.30% for assets over \$750 million; for the International Fund, the Advisor has agreed to waive a portion of its advisory fees so that after paying all of the sub-advisory fees, the net advisory fee as a percentage of the International Fund's daily net assets retained by the Advisor is 0.40% on the first \$1 billion of the International Fund's assets over \$1 billion; and for the High Income Fund, the Advisor has agreed to waive a portion of its advisory fees so that after paying all of the sub-advisory fees as a percentage of the High Income Fund's daily net assets retained by the Advisor is 0.40% on the first \$1 billion of assets, 0.35% on the next \$1 billion of assets, 0.325% on the next \$1 billion of assets and 0.30% on assets in excess of \$4 billion.
+This agreement may be terminated at any time by the Board of Trustees upon sixty (60) days' written notice to the Advisor, and the Advisor may decline to renew this agreement at its expiration on April 30, 2026 by written notice to the Trust at least thirty (30) days before the agreement's annual expiration date.
 The Advisor has waived its right to receive reimbursement of the portion of its advisory fees waived pursuant to the Fee Waiver Agreement.
+For the APA Enhanced Income Municipal Fund, the Fund pays a monthly investment advisory fee to iM Global based on the Fund's average daily net assets, at an annual rate of 0.45% of the Fund's average daily net assets.